 For the Kuraray Group’s business activities, safety is an absolute necessity, and the cornerstone of everything we do.
 Building “Trustful workplaces and a safe and accident-free company” is a key theme required for maintaining stable product supply and trustworthiness for society.

 With these concepts in mind, the Kuraray Group has established and implemented a safety management system to undertake various activities.
 A number of initiatives are being promoted to raise the safety awareness of our employees and to have safety behavior and confirmations established as common practice at work.

-Each worksite discovers process safety risks and occupational risks through risk assessment activities, and prevents the occurrence by promoting inherent safe measures for facilities.
-In preparation for accidents or disasters, we make efforts to prevent the recurrence of accidents or disasters, in ways such as by holding emergency drills to minimize the damage and sharing information on the accident or lessons learned, or by disseminating information regarding measures across the company.
+Each worksite tries to find process safety risks and occupational risks through risk assessment activities, and to prevent the occurrence by promoting inherent safe measures for facilities.
+In preparation for process accidents or occupational injuries, we make efforts to prevent the recurrence of process accidents or occupational injuries, in ways such as by holding emergency drills to minimize the damage and sharing information on the accident or lessons learned, or by disseminating information regarding measures across the company.

 - Safety is the

 - Action Courses for Ensuring Safety (FY2022)

 - Ensuring "Safety First, Production (Construction and R&D) Second"

 - Predict Hazards and Make Sure the Safety before Taking Action, then Confirm the Action Results are What You Expected